-The Directors' Remuneration Policy as set out on pages 34 and 35 of this Annual Report applied throughout the year ended 31 December 2017 and will continue to apply to the current year ending 31 December 2018.
+The Directors' Remuneration Policy as set out on page 38 of this Annual Report applied throughout the year ended 31 December 2018 and will continue to apply to the current year ending 31 December 2019.

-A resolution to approve the Annual Remuneration Report was approved on a show of hands at the Annual General Meeting held on 8 May 2017.
-The Company received proxy votes in favour of the resolution representing 92.25% (including those who appointed the Chairman to vote at his discretion) of the votes received (against 7.75%).
+A resolution to approve the Annual Remuneration Report was approved on a show of hands at the Annual General Meeting held on 11 May 2018.
+The Company received proxy votes in favour of the resolution representing 92.68% (including those who appointed the Chairman to vote at his discretion) of the votes received (against: 7.32%).